 Another trick insurance companies tend to use in these types of crashes are photos of the vehicles.
 For instance, if the rear bumper of your car shows little damage, they will argue there was not enough damage to cause injury.
 Often, the insurance defense will do this without an expert biomechanical engineer.
 This is an issue every lawyer has battled for years.

-At The Bradley Law Firm, we expose false assumptions about rear-end traffic accidents.
+At Bradley Law Personal Injury Lawyers, we expose false assumptions about rear-end traffic accidents.
 He challenges conclusions by working with you and hiring experts.
 If you or a loved one were rear ended in a car accident, contact us to discuss your case for free.